There are various different genera of fish called Batfish, - marine, brakish and freshwater species. Those on

 black and white like toxic devilfish.

-Most of those shown on this page are the Longfin Batfish (P. tiera) which, as an adult, loses its long fins and
+Most of those shown above and on this section are the Longfin Batfish (P. tiera) which,

-rounds out like the other species.
-The Longfin has a dark spot below the pectoral fins but it is not always visible when the dark bands are black.
+the pectoral fins but it is not always visible when the dark bands are black.

 It also has a long, black bar on the edge of the anal fin - but some Orbicular also seem to have this.
 The largest, it grows to 60cm long